Last Updated on December 28, 2021

 - Raw Egg

 - Add the salt and Worcestershire to the ground meat.
-If you want, you can add finely minced onion at the point.
+If you want, you can add finely minced onion at this point.
 Serve it with your favorite crackers or a good thinly sliced bread like pumpernickel.
-You can add a raw egg if you wish - I don't like it.
+You can add a raw egg if you wish – I don't like it.

 I was determined not to like this.
 I mean, it’s raw meat, right?
 But I too, have a grinder for my mixer, and I couldn’t help myself just to try this.
 Oh my God, I’m hooked now!
 Good luck to my family to try to get a burger!

 Next time, try putting a little mint in there.
 You’ll like that, too.